bmartini/vpw-testbench/docs/index.md

 ## Low level functions

-These functions are auto generated with the build script when it creates the pybind11 package encapsulating the Verilated module.
+These functions are auto generated with the testbench package when it creates the pybind11 object encapsulating the Verilated module.

 ### init/finish